- Is there a specific order the core courses should be taken in?

-- Do I have to stay at the hotel the seminar is being held at?
+- Do I have to stay at the hotel where the seminar is being held?

-We secure a discounted rate at the hotels that our events are held at, however our providers are not required to stay at the hotel.
-Many do find it easier to develop study groups that way.
-You can do an internet search of the surrounding areas for nearby hotels.
-We also keep a room share list if anyone is interested in sharing.
+No. We secure discounted rates at the hotels where our events are held but providers are not required to stay there.
+However, many providers find it easier to develop study groups within this environment and we keep a room share list if anyone is interested in sharing.

 - How do I become certified in Biomechanics?

 Full Body Certified ART® Providers are eligible to take the Biomechanics Online Course.
-Upon registration, participants are given 6 months of access to the online course materials.
-To become certified, participants must work an approved Ironman race and test out with Dr. Leahy or another one of our approved Biomechanics testers.
-This course is considered a re-certification on the testing date, not the registration date.
+At registration, participants are given 6 months of access to the online course materials.
+To become certified, participants must work at an approved Ironman race and test with Dr. Leahy or one of our approved Biomechanics testers.
+This course is considered a recertification on the testing date, not the registration date.

 - What if I can't take a course that I signed up for?
 Can I transfer to another course?

-If you would like to transfer your course fees to a different course of the same module, you are able to do so without penalty prior to 30 days before the course start date.
+If you would like to transfer your course fees to a different course of the same module, you are able to do so without penalty 30 days before the course start date.
 If you would like to transfer to a different course less than 30 days before the course start date, a $100 transfer fee will apply.
-If you would like to keep your study material and keep the course credit on file to use at a later date, you have 12 months from the purchase date to use that credit.
-After 12 months from the purchase date, the credit will be voided and course materials will need to be returned.
+If you would like to keep your study material and take the course at a later date, you have 12 months from the purchase date to do so.
+If you have not take the course 12 months after the purchase date, please repurchase the course or return the manuals.

 - What is the cancellation policy?

-All Cancellations / Returns must be made within 90 days from the date of purchase to receive a refund.
+All Cancellations and Returns must be made within 90 days of the date of purchase to receive a refund.
 Cancellations must be made at least 30 days prior to the course start date to receive a full refund.
-All cancellations made less than 30 days prior to the course start date will be refunded, minus a $100 cancellation fee.
+Cancellations made less than 30 days prior to the course start date will be refunded, minus a $100 cancellation fee.
 All participants who cancel a course and receive a refund must also return the study materials for that course.
-Due to the personalized nature of the study materials, all returns on study material will incur a $295 return fee.
+Because the study materials are personalized, all returns on study material will incur a $295 return fee.
 All returns must be cleared through the ART® office and ART® must receive the materials and inspect them before issuing a refund.
 A "Returned Materials Declaration" must also be signed and returned verifying that the study materials have not been reproduced or distributed.
 Refunds will be applied to the original credit card or by the original form of payment only.